cerr/autoseg_container_boilerplate/README.md

 The main components to assemble a pipeline container for use with CERR:
   1. Python wrapper: The script which processes the input imaging data (as prepared by CERR pipeline in H5 format) using the custom network model.
-  2. Singularity container recipe script: Creates the virtualized Singularity container for running the process.
+  2. Singularity container recipe script (`sing_boilerplate`): Creates the virtualized Singularity container for running the process.
 The container bundles the model Python wrapper and additional dependencies.
-The wrapper is invoked by the container as defined by the command in the %%app section of the recipe.
+The wrapper is invoked by the container as defined by the command in the `%%app` section of the recipe.
+See script comments for full usage info.
   3. `model_wrapper`: Folder that house the Python wrapper (1) and additional Python scripts/modules as needed by the routine
   4. `model`: Folder containing the trained network weights for running the model